svalabs/terraform-provider-forgejo/docs/index.md

 ### Optional

 - `api_token` (String, Sensitive) Token for Forgejo API.
-May also be provided via FORGEJO_PASSWORD environment variable.
+May also be provided via FORGEJO_API_TOKEN environment variable.
 - `host` (String) URI for Forgejo API.
 May also be provided via FORGEJO_HOST environment variable.
 - `password` (String, Sensitive) Password for Forgejo API.
 May also be provided via FORGEJO_PASSWORD environment variable.
 - `username` (String) Username for Forgejo API.
 May also be provided via FORGEJO_USERNAME environment variable.